ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: Experimental Evaluation

 \subsubsection{Effective Knowledge Reuse}

 A key feature of our framework is the ability to answer questions without any exploration, quantified by the Direct Answer Rate (DAR).
-ParaEQsA achieves a DAR of 9.0\%, while both baselines score 0\%.
+ConEQsA achieves a DAR of 9.0\%, while both baselines score 0\%.
 This is because the baselines, by design, tackle each question with a new, isolated exploration phase.
 In contrast, our Finishing Module actively queries the shared group memory before initiating exploration.
 As the agent navigates the environment to answer one question, it continuously populates the memory with observations.
 This accumulated knowledge can then be sufficient to immediately answer subsequent or newly-arrived questions, particularly those whose scope falls within already-explored areas.
 This result strongly supports our problem formulation's emphasis on treating a group of questions holistically rather than as a series of independent tasks.

 In summary, the main experiment results robustly validate our approach.
-By shifting from a sequential to a parallel and asynchronous paradigm with shared memory and intelligent priority scheduling, ParaEQsA demonstrates marked superiority in handling the complex, dynamic, and urgency-aware challenges presented by the PAEQs benchmark.
+By shifting from a sequential to a concurrent and asynchronous paradigm with shared memory and intelligent priority scheduling, ConEQsA demonstrates marked superiority in handling the complex, dynamic, and urgency-aware challenges presented by the CAEQs benchmark.